 2 May 2017

 It was Jonathan Pryce’s book, 100 Beards, that first got people’s attention.
 Back in 2013, the street style photographer made it his mission to capture the best beards in London.
-Why?
-Jonathan wanted to document a growing trend before the beards became saturated.
 Since then, beards, street style and Jonathan’s career have exploded.
 Now a regular contributor to some of the world’s biggest fashion publications, you’ll find Jonathan scouting the streets at Fashion Week capturing some of the season’s most iconic shots.

-2013 was also when we first met Jonathan – his shots of bearded Londoners had also got our attention.
-We were about to launch Appear Here and needed a photographer to help us capture how Londoners differed across the districts.
-Four years later, for our New York launch, we grabbed a few minutes with Jonathan to pick his brains on style and the city.
+2013 was also when we first met Jonathan.
+Appear Here had just started and we needed a photographer to help us capture how London's different districts for our Destination Guides.
+So for our New York launch, we grabbed a few minutes with Jonathan to pick his brains on the evolution of street style.

 What is it about street style photography that captured your attention?